 Reward customers in some way for providing their data, like discounts or information.

 If you don’t have first-party data to communicate with your customers, the targeting advantages of digital marketing versus traditional media will still be available.
 Companies such as Google and large media players like Nine in Australia will sell you access to their large private databases.

 For a small business that is buying some keywords and possibly doing a few Facebook or Google digital advertisements, it is unlikely you will see a great deal of difference.
-Still, for those more advanced advertisers, the way you take your advertising to market is going to be turned upside down.
+Still, for those more advanced advertisers, how you take your advertising to market will be turned upside down.